 iptables interacts with

-netfilter and how the various components fit together to provide a comprehensive filtering and mangling system.
+netfilter and how the various components fit together to provide a comprehensive filtering system.

-The basic firewall software most commonly used in Linux is called
+For many years, the firewall software most commonly used in Linux was called

 iptables firewall works by interacting with the packet filtering hooks in the Linux kernel’s networking stack.
 These kernel hooks are known as the

-iptables register at these hooks in order to ensure that the traffic conforms to the conditions laid out by the firewall rules.
+iptables register with these hooks in order to ensure that the traffic conforms to the conditions laid out by the firewall rules.

 There are five